Dash-Industry-Forum/Ingest/DASH-IF-Ingest.bs.md

                    b.
 For media objects: re-resolve DNS on each retry (per the DNS TTL) and continue uploading for n seconds, where n is the segment duration.
 			After it reaches the media object duration value, drop the current data and continue with the next media   object.
-			To maintain continuity of the DVR time-line, the ingest source SHOULD continue to upload the missing media object with a lower priority.
+			To maintain continuity of the time-line, the ingest source SHOULD continue to upload the missing media object with a lower priority.
 Once a media object is successfully uploaded, update the corresponding manifest object
 			with an discontinuity marker appropriate for the protocol format at hand.